 The Scientific Programme for this Congress is currently under development.
 Below you can see details of confirmed faculty and preliminary topics.
 The programme will maintain the plenary session presentation format, with no sessions running in parallel during the meeting.
 In addition to plenary presentations, the programme will include Keynote Lectures, the Lock Lecture, Industry Sessions and presentations based on abstracts submitted.
-The congress welcomes abstract submissions, and whilst only a small number can be accepted for oral presentation, we anticipate a sizeable display of Scientific Posters in the Congress Exhibition Hall throughout the Congress.
+The congress welcomes abstract submissions, and whilst only a small number can be accepted for oral presentation, we plan a sizeable ePoster area within the Congress site, with the ability to add audio commentary.
 To help you plan your attendance, a Programme Overview is available here.

 Marta Boffito, London, UK